sensu/sensu-docs/content/sensu-go/5.17/installation/auth.md

   - [Okta](#okta)

 Sensu requires username and password authentication to access the [Sensu dashboard][1], [API][8], and command line tool ([sensuctl][2]).
+You can use Sensu's built-in basic authentication or an external authentication provider.

+## Use built-in basic authentication

+Sensu's built-in basic authentication allows you to create and manage user credentials (usernames and passwords) with the [users API][53].

+Basic authentication does not require any external configuration.
-For Sensu's [default user credentials][3] and more information about configuring Sensu role-based access control (RBAC), see the [RBAC reference][4] and learn how to [create read-only users][5].
+With basic authentication, you can create and manage [default user credentials][3], configure [role-based access control (RBAC)][4], and [create read-only users][5].

-In addition to built-in RBAC, Sensu includes [commercial][6] support for authentication using external authentication providers.
-Sensu supports Microsoft Active Directory (AD) and standards-compliant Lightweight Directory Access Protocol (LDAP) tools like OpenLDAP.
+Sensu records basic authentication credentials in [etcd][54].

+## Use an authentication provider

 **COMMERCIAL FEATURE**: Access authentication providers in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features][6].

+In addition to built-in authentication and RBAC, Sensu includes [commercial][6] support for authentication using external authentication providers.
+Sensu supports Microsoft Active Directory (AD) and standards-compliant Lightweight Directory Access Protocol (LDAP) tools like OpenLDAP.

-## Manage authentication providers
+### Manage authentication providers

 View and delete authentication providers with sensuctl and the [authentication providers API][27] To set up an authentication provider for Sensu, see [Configure authentication providers][28].